New Zealand

 emma paillex Rxcc8FcVQ5o unsplash

-For most Aussie’s living in a major national city, the idea of jumping in their car and being at a ski field within 20 minutes is a far fetched fantasy.
+For most people living in a major national city, the idea of jumping in their car and being at a ski field within 20 minutes is a far fetched fantasy.
 Not the case for Queenstown residents, lucky enough to call that scenario a reality!
 The closest ski field to the central precinct is Coronet Peak, 280 hectares of skiable area only 20 minutes from the city.
 You can even take on the slopes under the cloak of darkness here, with night skiing available at Coronet during the peak season.
 Close by is sister mountain the Remarkables, offering the best base lodge in New Zealand.
 You’ll love the view on the journey up, and if you happen to be driving yourself, there are handy shuttles to take you from the car park to the base lodge.
 (Tip: buy a multi-day pass for access to Coronet and Remarkables if you plan to do both, best value for money!).
 First-timers and those still finding their feet on the snow might want to consider Cardrona as their top ski field choice.
 A world-class snow park, Cardrona offers a gondola chairlift, surface lifts, specialised beginner packages and heaps of open trails - perfect for novices and intermediates!
 It’s also still super close to Queenstown, only 45 minutes by car or mountain shuttle, so you can relax and enjoy the scenery on your way out to the slopes.
 The final of the four is Treble Cone, home to the longest vertical rise in the Southern Lakes.
 Treble Cone visitors will love the uncrowded slopes and magnificent views, promising the best of Queenstown’s renowned stunning scenery.

 New to snowboarding and skiing?
 Don't stress!